Last fall, I was scrolling through photos of Alexa Chung.

 Considering they only failed to deliver one (durability) out of three claims, I’m impressed… especially since a small hole can be fixed.

 –Great relaxed fit: A solid sweater that’s a little roomy & cozy.

 –Gets softer with wear: My Uniqlo cashmere has never relaxed, but Everlane’s has gotten softer the more you wear it.

 –Not totally durable: The hole was a bummer, but it’s small enough to fix.

 … Everlane’s Grade-A Monolian $100 cashmere lived up to the hype.

-Well, I guess I can only say that once I find out how easy it is to fix that sleeve hole.
+Well, I guess I can only say that once I find out how easy it is to fix that sleeve, uhhh, hole.

 Note: newinspired uses affiliate links which costs you nothing… but means a lot to me.
 When you use these links, the money newinspired earns gets reinvested in blog content.
 Absolutely nothing on newinspired is “gifted,” I purchase each item with my own money.
 Affiliate commissions are used to purchase new items to honestly & thoroughly review.
 If you found this review helpful, consider using them to support newinspired.